phunanon/uMod/README.md

-# μMod - Legally Hardened.
+# μMod

 A moderation bot I made so I could kick Carlbot, but which now has now become quite featureful.

-This branch is specifically for my personal use, whereby all publicly accessible features that could be mistaken for Indecent Publication under UK law are censored by AI, and others are left to be accessible only to me.
-Other features I don't make use of are also removed.

 - Auto-Moderation
   - **AiMod**: an optional AI moderation feature that times out for five minutes after three strikes
-    - uses local model for text
+    - uses a local model for text
-    - optionally uses free OpenAI model for images
+    - optionally uses OpenAI moderation for images
   - **InviteSpam**: auto-timeout users who post invites, and kick those who post invites and ping @everyone
   - **PingSpam**: auto-timeout users who ping more than three roles or users in one message
   - **PermaRole**: ensures roles are restored even if somebody leaves and joins
   - **WhitelistChannel**: disables different kinds of auto-moderation for a channel
   - **BlockGifs**: deletes messages with gifs from specified channels
   - **Censor**: deletes messages with blacklisted words or phrases and replaces them with a censored message
+  - **PingProtect**: warn then timeout users who ping a user who has chosen to be protected
   - **GifMute**: remove the ability to send gifs from messages of particular users
   - **KickSus**: a suite of heuristics that warns a user then kicks them if they continue
     - deletes all messages if they joined the server in the past hour